severalnines/docs/user-guide/mongodb/overview.rst

 	- MongoDB port.
 Default is 27017 for MongoDB replica set and 3000 for MongoDB arbiter node.

 * **Configuration**
-	- Configuration template must exist under *ClusterControl > Manage > Configurations > Template Configuration Files*.
+	- Configuration template must exist under *ClusterControl > Manage > Configurations > Templates*.
+Use the mongod (shard) configuration file for this deployment.

 * **Replica set**
 	- Choose the replica set.